MarcoDorantes/XlsxCommand/README.md

         -AlignMap @{Id='Center'; Name='Left'; CPU='Right'}
 ```

-### 4. Create an Excel XLSX Worksheet with multiple tabs by group.
+### 4. Create an Excel Workbook (XLSX) with multiple Worksheet tabs by group.
-This example writes the values of the DisplayName, ServiceType, and Status properties of the current services, grouped by Status, separated in different tabs by group, into a new Excel Worksheet XLSX file at the given path:
+This example writes the values of the DisplayName, ServiceType, and Status properties of the current services, grouped by Status, separated in different Worksheet tabs by group, into a new Excel Workbook (XLSX) file at the given path:
 ```
 Import-Module XlsxCommand